Health and Safety at MMAView the COVID-19 Dashboard

 Students who are flying back to campus, regardless of where a flight originates, will be assigned an earlier check-in date, likely the Wednesday prior to the start of in-person instruction.
 You will then quarantine on or off campus; be tested two days after arrival; then, remain in quarantine until test results are received.
 This delay in testing is required as you might become exposed during your flight, and it is recommended that a delayed test is more accurate for our testing purposes.
 If you need to arrive later, you can do so, but will still need to wait two days after your flight to be tested, and then quarantine until your test results are returned.

 The surveillance testing program involves students, faculty, and staff.
 Higher testing frequency occurs for those in congregate housing and higher contact with others.
 Selection of students or employees for each test is not random, but rather based on careful selection from within those groups to get the maximum coverage.
-We are also considering options for supplementing our PCR testing program with rapid/antigen tests, which would expand, but not replace, the highly accurate PCR testing we currently conduct in partnership with The Jackson Laboratory.
+Individuals who are fully vaccinated will not be tested as frequently as those who are not vaccinated.
+Surveillance testing includes both antigen and PCR tests; however, a positive antigen test will be confirmed with a follow-up PCR test prior to inclusion on the dashboard.

 For more information about ongoing/surveillance testing, please contact Vice President for Student Affairs and Enrollment Management, Dr. Elizabeth True, at email@example.com or 207-326-2659.